Source-independent quantum random number generator against tailored detector blinding attacks: Protocol description

 \emph{$d$-dimensional measurement.} Alice partially trusts her detection equipment.
 She randomly measures signals in basis $\mathbb{X}$ or $\mathbb{Z}$ with probability $p_x$ or $p_z=1-p_x$, respectively.
 Usually, $p_x$ is much lower than $p_z$, which is beneficial for the generation rate.
 When measuring signals in $\mathbb{X}$, she should randomly choose one of the detectors to detect $\left| 0 \right\rangle_x$.

 \emph{Post-processing.} In the $\mathbb{X}$ basis, the measurement outcomes can be divided into two parts: $N^c_x$ and $N^e_x$. $N^c_x$ is the number of correct outcomes in which only the detector that measures $\left| 0 \right\rangle_x$ fires.
 Other outcomes, including multiple-click events, single-click events on the incorrect detector and no-click events, are considered error outcomes and are counted in $N^e_x$.
 In the $\mathbb{Z}$ basis, we care only about single-click events, the total number of which is $N^s_z$.

-According to the uncertainty relation of entropy, the length of secret random numbers with $\varepsilon_{\rm sec}$-secrecy is given by
+\emph{Extract randomness.} We analyze randomness $H_{\rm{min}}^{\epsilon}(\textbf{Z}_{\rm A} \vert \textbf{E})$ we can extract by the uncertainty relation for smooth entropy in Eq.~(\ref{unc}).
+To bound $H_{\rm{max}}^{\epsilon}(\textbf{X}_{\rm A} \vert \textbf{B})$, we should evaluate the conflict between the guesses of Bob and the measurement outcomes of Alice on the $\mathbb{X}$ basis.
+This entropy formula concerns the outcomes that we suppose to use the $\mathbb{X}$ basis to measure signals that have actually been measured in $\mathbb{Z}$.
+Although we cannot obtain the outcomes directly, we can evaluate the probability that Bob guessed incorrectly by randomly choosing several rounds to test the outcome distribution in $\mathbb{X}$.
+This is why we introduce the monitoring basis $\mathbb{X}$, and the bit error rate $e_x=N^e_x/N_x$ reflects the probability that Bob guessed incorrectly in the asymptotic regime.